 - Visit specific trade events organised by European and international trade associations.
 Those events provide opportunities to meet traders in a less-crowded atmosphere and to make appointments in advance.
-The most relevant events you should consider attending include: the General Assembly of the European Spice Association (hold each year on different locations), the International Spice Conference (held in India with significant participation by Indian companies but also attended by international traders) and ASTA Annual Meetings and Exhibits (organised by the American Spice Trade Association but with international participation).
+The most relevant events you should consider attending include: the General Assembly of the European Spice Association (hold each year on different locations), the World Spice Congress (organised by the Indian Spice Board), the International Spice Conference (held in India with significant participation by Indian companies but also attended by international traders) and ASTA Annual Meetings and Exhibits (organised by the American Spice Trade Association but with international participation).
 For pepper, you can attend the Annual Session and Meetings of the International Pepper Community.

 6. Find buyers among members of spices and herbs associations

 The international and European spices and herbs sector is organised in several industry associations that represent the interests of member companies.
 These associations can be good sources to find potential buyers, as they generally have an extensive network.
 Some of them offer international memberships and participation in annual conferences, where suppliers can directly meet with potential buyers.

 Start with the European Spice Association (ESA), as they allow international memberships.
 Several African and Asian countries are already members of the ESA.
 European associations put information on their websites about association members.
 National associations provide information about their members, which may be target companies for your offer (see list below).
 Focus on national associations in your most promising target markets.
 To find out which markets are your most promising target markets, check the second tip and read our studies about the general demand for spices and herbs or promising export products.

 The most important spices and herbs trade associations include the following: